-The Shehebar Sephardic Center (SSC) was founded in 1980 by Rabbi Sam Kassin and Rabbi Eliyahu Shamoula in the old city of Jerusalem.
+The Shehebar Sephardic Center (SSC) was founded in 1980 by Rabbi Sam Kassin, who was later joined by Rabbi Eliyahu Shamoula A"H, in the old city of Jerusalem.
 The center is named for Gabriel Shehebar, who supported the center in its initial years.

 The SSC reaches out to neglected Sephardic communities throughout the Diaspora.
 By training and placing dedicated rabbis and teachers well versed in all aspects of Torah, Sephardic tradition and community relations, the SSC saves communities from assimilation and cultural extinction.
 These communities are provided with rabbinical leaders who are able to transform these communities into thriving Jewish centers.
 Each rabbi completes a four to five year course of study in Jewish law, education, Talmud kosher slaughtering, marriage and divorce, and mohelim (performance of circumcision required on the 8th day after the birth of a boy) so that these communities can sustain their rich heritage.
 In addition, the students must complete a leadership training program, which includes public speaking, substance abuse, philosophy, psychology, negotiation, and family counseling.